Pinkpop Festival: Lineups

-1995

-Pinkpop 1995 featured Faith No More.

-1997

-Included Australian band Silverchair with 18 year old front man Daniel Johns.

 2007

 Pinkpop 2007 was held from 26 to 28 May.

 It was the 20th time the event was held at the Megaland Park.

 On 28 February, most of the line-up was revealed.
 Pearl Jam was announced to make their 3rd appearance on the Pinkpop stage, but they cancelled, for two of their members would become fathers in the Pentecost weekend.